RouninMedia/Da3SH/README.md

 Most importantly, **Da3SH** moves away from code-nesting and back to clean separation of technologies.

-**Da3SH** means that Markup, Styles, Scripts, Data and even Vectors can be exported simultaneously in **a single file** with consistent formatting, but **core code is never nested within other core code**.
+**Da3SH** means that a rich web component containing any or all of Markup, Styles, Scripts, Data and even Vectors may be exported as **a consistently-formatted, single file** but **core code is never nested within other core code**.